Pituitary gland

-The pituitary gland or hypophysis is an endocrine gland in vertebrates.
+The pituitary gland or hypophysis cerebri is an endocrine gland in vertebrates.
 In humans, the pituitary gland is located at the base of the brain, protruding off the bottom of the hypothalamus.
 The pituitary gland and the hypothalamus control much of the body's endocrine system.
 It is seated in part of the sella turcica, a depression in the sphenoid bone, known as the hypophyseal fossa.
 The human pituitary gland is oval shaped, about 1 cm in diameter, 0.5 - 1 g in weight on average, and about the size of a kidney bean.

 There are two main lobes of the pituitary, an anterior lobe, and a posterior lobe joined and separated by a small intermediate lobe.
 The anterior lobe (adenohypophysis) is the glandular part that produces and secretes several hormones.
 The posterior lobe (neurohypophysis) secretes neurohypophysial hormones produced in the hypothalamus.
-Both lobes have different origins and they are both controlled by the hypothalamus.
+Both lobes have different developmental origins and they are both controlled by the hypothalamus.

 Hormones secreted from the pituitary gland help to control growth, blood pressure, energy management, all functions of the sex organs, thyroid gland, metabolism, as well as some aspects of pregnancy, childbirth, breastfeeding, water/salt concentration at the kidneys, temperature regulation, and pain relief.

 Structure

 In humans, the pituitary gland rests upon the hypophyseal fossa of the sphenoid bone, in the center of the middle cranial fossa.
 It sits in a protective bony enclosure called the sella turcica, covered by a fold of dura mater known as the diaphragma sellae.

 The pituitary gland is composed of the anterior pituitary, the posterior pituitary, and an intermediate lobe that joins them.
 The intermediate lobe is avascular and almost absent in humans, but in many other animals, it is distinct.
 The intermediate lobe in rats and mice have been extensively studied for the development of the pituitary and its functions.
 In all animals, the fleshy, glandular anterior pituitary is distinct from the neural composition of the posterior pituitary, which is an extension of the hypothalamus.

 The height of the pituitary gland ranges from 5.3 to 7.0 mm.
 The volume of the pituitary gland ranges from 200 to 440 mm^{3}.
-Its most common shape, found in 46% of people is flat, it is convex in 31.2% and concave in 22.8%.
+It has three shapes — it is flat in 46% of people, it is convex in 31.2%, and concave in 22.8%.